Plus plan Service Level Agreement (SLA)

 At the end of each month, every individual downtime is added together to give us the entire month’s "Downtime Period."

 Note: Calculating downtime can be a complicated exercise, so we aim to keep it as simple and transparent as possible by tying our SLA guarantee to a single monthly uptime number.
 Downtime doesn’t affect everyone at the same time or in the same way.
 Slack could be experiencing an outage, but your workspace may be completely unaffected, and vice versa.2

 Here are some scenarios that will not be counted towards downtime:

 - Slowness with specific features (such as the expansion of link contents, search, etc.)

-- Issues related to external apps or caused by third parties specific to your Slack team.
+- Issues related to external apps or caused by third parties specific to your Slack workspace.

 - Delays with image uploading, processing, or sharing.

 - Network problems external to our systems which are beyond our control, such as bad routing tables between your ISP and our servers.